Understanding Data Inequality

 Information should be available and accessible to everyone, especially at times when it is needed most.
 This makes organizations more resilient and improves stakeholder relationships and sustainability while also reducing risk.
 However, reality often tells a different story.

-For example, in their annual website accessibility study, disability rights advocate WebAIM found, among other things, that 96% of website homepages tested have accessibility errors.
+For example, in their annual website accessibility study, disability rights advocate WebAIM found, among other things, that 96% of website homepages tested include accessibility errors.
 This undermines data access and availability, especially for people with disabilities who use assistive technology.

 What’s more, lack of access to digital skills and tools—the ‘digital divide’—leaves underrepresented or otherwise marginalized communities unable to benefit from the outcomes of data-related practices.